sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-stobject.md

 You can display customized power plans and also add links to additional power-management software by using the settings in this component.

-For more information about power-management, see [Battery Life Technical Reference](http://go.microsoft.com/fwlink/?LinkId=206664) in the Windows Assessment and Deployment Kit (Windows ADK) Technical Reference.

 ## In This Section